Self-care for a Suicide Attempt Survivor Caregiver

 “If you don’t do things to keep your cup full, you have nothing left to give others.”

-- Most importantly, please remind yourself of the strength, resilience, and love that you are carrying.
+Most importantly, please remind yourself of the strength, resilience, and love that you are showing your loved one.
 Recognize these attributes within yourself, and be proud.
 Know the worth of the hard work you are putting in.
-Never forget to keep your own cup full, whatever that looks like for you.
-You are a life saver.